RammoyL/JavaScript-Projects/README.md

 # JavaScript-Projects
-This is a display of sample websites that I made using HTML & CSS.
+A few small projects I made using JavaScript.

 <br>